Skip to main content

 • All required fields are relevant to the use case or ATT&CK technique

-Your Correlation Rules coverage level for each use case is determined by the percentage of satisfied correlation rules out of all correlation rules:
+Your Correlation Rules coverage score for each use case or technique is the percentage of satisfied correlation rules out of all correlation rules.

 Correlation rules declare which fields are required in their conditions.
 An internal service maps your default and custom correlation rules to use cases and ATT&CK techniques.